Mani Peninsula: Roads

-A narrow, winding road around the perimeter of Mani links Kardamyli and Areopoli on the west coast with Gytheio in the northeast.
-Another road connects Tripoli in the central Peloponnese to Gerolimenas near Cape Matapan; public buses of the Piraeus–Mani line use this route.
-Greek National Road 39 connects Tripoli with Gytheio via Sparta.
+A winding road with coastal stretches links Kalamata, via Kampos, Kardamyli and Stoupa, to Oitylo, from where a cross-peninsular road runs northeast to Gytheio.
+From Oitylo, the road continues south towards Cape Matapan via Areopoli, Gerolimenas and Vatheia, looping back north to Gytheio along the east coast via Kokkala, Kotronas and Skoutari.
+Another cross-peninsular road runs southeast from Areopoli to Kotronas.

+From Gytheio, National Road 39 (European route E961) runs north to Sparta.
+Gytheio can be reached from Kalamata from the north by using the toll road motorways A7 and A71; the A7 connects with National Road 39.

 Paths

 The Peloponnese section of the E4 European long-distance path runs via Sparta and Kastania to Gytheio in northeast Mani, and then continues, via ferry, in Crete.

 Ferries

 Ferries connect Gytheio to Kythera, Antikythera, Crete, and Piraeus, the port of Athens.

 Airport

 Kalamata International Airport is near Kalamata, which is adjacent to West Mani.